Interval Routing Schemes for Circular-Arc Graphs: Main result

-In Section \ref{lvbisv} we assigned $[\lvv,x]_\ri{L}$ to arc $(v,\lvv)$ for some vertex $x$ to the left of $v$.
-If $[\ri{L}(\svv),\ri{L}^{-1}(\lvv)]_\ri{L}$ is assigned to arc $(v,\lvv)$ additionally (as implied by Theorem \ref{separator}) the intervals on arc $(v,\lvv)$ obviously can be compressed.
-Therefore, if neither dominating vertices nor counter vertices exist, $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, but only $(v,\rvv)$ actually needs to be mapped to two ring-intervals.
-Below Definition \ref{de_r_v} we stated that $v$ given $\ri{L}$ suffices a shortest path 1-SIRS, if $\rvv=\lvv$ or $\rvv=\mvv$, because in these cases the ring-intervals assigned to arc $(v,\rvv)$ also can be compressed to one ring-interval.
-Another constellation where $v$ given $\ri{L}$ suffices a shortest path 1-SIRS is described by the following theorem, which also holds in the subsections below.
+In Section \ref{lvbisv} we assigned $[\lvv,x]_\ri{L}$ to directed edge $(v,\lvv)$ for some vertex $x$ to the left of $v$.
+If $]\svv,\lvv[_\ri{L}$ is assigned to directed edge $(v,\lvv)$ additionally (as implied by Theorem \ref{separator}) the intervals on directed edge $(v,\lvv)$ can be compressed.
+Therefore, if neither dominating vertices nor counter vertices exist, $v$ given $\ri{L}$ suffices a shortest path 2-SIRS, but only $(v,\rvv)$ is assigned two ring-intervals.

+Below Definition \ref{de_r_v} we stated that $v$ given $\ri{L}$ suffices a shortest path 1-SIRS, if we can choose $\rvv=\lvv$ or $\rvv=\mvv$.
+This is the case because then the ring-intervals assigned to directed edge $(v,\rvv)$ can be compressed as well.

+Theorem \ref{theo:1sirs} covers a further case where $v$ given $\ri{L}$ suffices a shortest path 1-SIRS.
+Since Theorem \ref{theo:1sirs} is not essential for the proof of Theorem \ref{mainTheo}, we leave the proof to the interested reader.

-\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{pseudoLabeling}, $v\in V$ not a dominating vertex, $\lvv$ the left vertex of $v$, and $\mvv$ the middle vertex of $v$.
+\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{fig:animals}, $v\in V$ not a dominating vertex, $\lvv$ the left vertex of $v$, and $\mvv$ the middle vertex of $v$.
 If $\mvv$ is adjacent to every vertex face-to-face with $v$ that $\lvv$ is not adjacent to, $v$ suffices a shortest path 1-SIRS. \end{theorem}

-Since Theorem \ref{theo:1sirs} is not essential for the proof of Theorem \ref{mainTheo} but refines the classification of some circular-arc graphs in the interval routing hierarchy, we leave the proof to the interested reader.
-Note that the theorem implies that $v$ given $\ri{L}$ suffices a shortest path 1-SIRS, if $\lvv$ or $\mvv$ is adjacent to every vertex face-to-face with $v$.

-\paragraph{Dominating Vertices or Counter Vertices exist} In this subsection we consider the case in that $v$ has counter vertices or the graph contains dominating vertices.
-We continue with a case-by-case analysis regarding the existence of dominating vertices that are face-to-face with $v$, since, by Theorem \ref{Lvrl_v}, these are the only vertices in $B_v$ that are adjacent to $v$.
+\paragraph{Dominating Vertices or Counter Vertices exist} In the foregoing section the existence of dominating and counter vertices was excluded and is therefore discussed in this section.
+The vertices to be distributed are those face-to-face with $v$, i.e., the vertices in $B_v$.
+By Theorem \ref{Lvrl_v}, the only vertices in $B_v$ that are adjacent to $v$ are dominating vertices; this case is considered first.
+Next, the case where dominating vertices not face-to-face with $v$ or counter vertices of $v$ exist is addressed.
+Finally, the case where a pair of counter vertices exists (but $v$ has no counter vertex) is discussed.